andrew/ultimate-awesome/README.md

 - [awesome-video-segmentation](https://github.com/ChanChiChoi/awesome-video-segmentation) - Papers about video segmentation.
 - [awesome-curated-tools](https://github.com/chow-petit/awesome-curated-tools) - A curated list of digital tools we use, ranging from accounting and data science to scientific research and liquid democracy.
 Commented, connected, by everyone and for everyone !.
 - [awesome-ai-talking-heads](https://github.com/Curated-Awesome-Lists/awesome-ai-talking-heads) - A curated list of 'Talking Head Generation' resources.
 Features influential papers, groundbreaking algorithms, crucial GitHub repositories, insightful videos, and more.
 Ideal for AI enthusiasts, researchers, and graphics professionals.
+- [awesome-learning](https://github.com/curlpipe/awesome-learning) - Teach yourself a new technology from this list B).
 - [awesome-yaml](https://github.com/dreftymac/awesome-yaml) - YAML awesomeness.
 - [awesome-multi-label-paper-list](https://github.com/entropy2333/awesome-multi-label-paper-list) - A curated list of papers for multi-label classification.
 - [awesome-product-hunt](https://github.com/fmerian/awesome-product-hunt) - Awesome developer tools launched on Product Hunt.